DIVORCE, JUDICIAL SEPARATION & SEPARATION AGREEMENTS DUBLIN:

 A BRIEF SEPARATION AND DIVORCE GUIDE

-Facing into a Divorce or Separation is stepping into the unknown for many; even knowing what the difference between a Judicial Separation, a Separation Agreement and a Divorce is, can still leave many unanswered questions and be confusing.
-With this in mind, we have put together a short information sheet including our Separation and Divorce Guide for Ireland which we hope will be of use.
+Facing a Divorce or Separation in Dublin and Ireland is stepping into the unknown for many; even knowing the difference between a Judicial Separation, a Separation Agreement, and a Divorce is, can still leave many unanswered questions and be confusing.
+With this in mind, we have put together a short information sheet including our Separation and Divorce Guide for Blanchardstown, Dublin, and Ireland which we hope will be of use.

-This is not intended as legal advice or a replacement for good, in-depth assistance from a solicitor and if you do need legal advice you should contact a specialist family law solicitor.
+This is not intended as legal advice or a replacement for good, in-depth assistance from a solicitor and if you do need legal advice you should contact a specialist Family Law Solicitor.
 If you need advice, please let us know and one of our solicitors will be delighted to help you.
-No matter the legal issues you are facing, Carmody Moran Solicitors will be on hand to listen and advise of your legal options and the best route to resolution.
+No matter the legal issues you are facing, Carmody Moran Solicitors will be on hand to listen and advise you of your legal options and the best route to resolution.

 In Carmody Moran Solicitors LLP, you will have legal expertise on your side who will help you to navigate through whatever legal process lies ahead, meaning you can move forward in life.

-In 2015 & 2017 Carmody Moran Solicitors LLP were finalists in the Irish Law Awards for Excellence in Client Service, and again in 2019 and 2021 for Litigator & Litigation Law Firm of the Year.
-We are focused on obtaining the best results for our clients and do this by applying our knowledge and legal experience to work with our clients, listening to them and on achieving the best outcome.
+In 2015 & 2017 Carmody Moran Solicitors LLP was a finalist in the Irish Law Awards for Excellence in Client Service, and again in 2019 and 2021 for Litigator & Litigation Law Firm of the Year.
+We are focused on obtaining the best results for our clients and do this by applying our knowledge and legal experience to work with our clients, listening to them, and achieving the best outcome.

 This Separation and Divorce guide is intended to explain in simple broad terms, the options when separating and you are not eligible or intending to apply for a Divorce in Court.